mwachete/mwachete/README.md

 # 💫 About Me:
 Hi!
-My name is Alex (19).<br><br>I'm a full stack programmer & developer on Roblox!<br><br>I'm currently working with one studio part-time, and working on building up my portfolio to truly display my skills.<br><br>My aim for 2025 is to create a solo project I can truly be proud of, and get it past the production stage!
-I struggle with being a perfectionist sometimes, which results in me often scrapping projects far too often.
-I am also looking to expand my horizons this year to include development in other engines such as godot!
+My name is Alex (19).<br><br>I'm a full stack programmer & developer on Roblox!<br><br>I'm currently working with one studio part-time, and working on building my portfolio to properly display my skill.<br><br>My aim for 2025 is to create a solo project I can truly be proud of, and get it past the production stage!
+I struggle with being a perfectionist sometimes, which often results in me scrapping projects.
+I'm also looking to expand my horizons this year to include development in other engines such as godot!

 ## 🌐 Socials: